CEAZAmet/CEAZA-M1/README.md

 # WELLCOME TO CEAZA-M1
 Wireless communication and memory backup expansion board for CEAZA MEGA.

+#What is the CEAZA M1?

-This design is a expansion board for CEAZA MEGA datalogger, which add the local wireless comumunication capability to the system.
+This design is an expansion board for CEAZA MEGA datalogger, which add the local wireless comumunication capability to the system.
 Design integrates an XL1278-SMT 433MHz LoRa Radio module, an ATGM336H-5N-31 GNSS GPS BDS positioning and navigation module, an ESP-12E WiFi module, and a W25N01GVZEIG 1G-bit serial nand flash memory for redundant data storage.

 All components are equiped with its respective power switch and power supply controlled by firmware for energy save when low power consumtions are required.